shobrook/test-repository/README.md

 # test-repository

-This is for testing the reindexing process on Adrenaline
+This is for testing the reindexing process on Adrenaline.